dimiboeckaerts/BacteriophageHostPrediction/README.md

 * <i>RBP_alignment.jl</i> is a Julia script used to compute pairwise alignments between the sequences to explore the diversity and assess redundancy in the database.

+* <i>RBP_alignmentscores.txt</i> is .txt file containing the alignment scores if you prefer not to compute them with the provided Julia script.

 * <i>RBP_host_prediction.ipynb</i> is an IPython notebook containing all the analyses, model constructions and evaluations described in Materials & Methods.